 - 1. Construction and maintenance of public infrastructure: and - 2.
 Development and provision of health & community services; and - 3.
 Provision of general support services; and - 4.
 Enhancement of the economic viability of the commercial and industrial sector through targeted programs and projects; and - 5.
-Encouragement of development on land.
+Encouragement of development on land to reduce land banking and promote more housing within the municipality.